abtzpro/BootLeggerAI/README.md

 # BootLeggerAI
 A python based chat bot for coders

 BootLegger AI is a Python script that uses deep learning, neural networking, and natural language processing to create a chatbot that can help users with their programming needs.
 The chatbot can understand natural language and generate appropriate responses based on the user's input.

+(A → E, E → I, I → O, O → U, U → A)

 ## Instructions for Use